Wildsong/docker-varnish/README.md

 ### Streaming the Varnish logfile

-You can watch all the extensive and detailed log messages by doing
+You can watch all the extensive and detailed log messages by doing this.
+This is more useful on the development machine, since you will have to sort out what traffic you are interested in on the production machine.

 ```bash
     docker exec varnish varnishlog